mapme-initiative/mapme.biodiversity/README.md

 Biodiversity areas, especially primary forests, provide multiple ecosystem services for the local population and the planet as a whole.
-The rapid expansion of human landuse into natural ecosystems and the impacts of the global climate crisis put natural ecosystems and the global biodiversity under threat.
+The rapid expansion of human land use into natural ecosystems and the impacts of the global climate crisis put natural ecosystems and the global biodiversity under threat.